 What to look for in a company financing when financing an HVAC unit

 If you decide you want to compare company financing for an HVAC unit with other financial products, you’ll probably want to call around and ask HVAC vendors in your area.
 You can also research HVAC companies that offer in-house financing online.
 If you decide to dive into this option, make sure to ask specifically about financing plans, interest rates and any fees you’ll have to pay to secure a loan.
 Since HVAC vendors use different banks to fund their consumer loans, the terms of these offers can vary widely.

 Fortunately, it’s a lot easier to find information on credit cards, personal loans and home equity loans online.
-A quick internet search can pull up a treasure trove of information that can help you compare loan and financing offers to find the best deal.
+A quick internet search can pull up a treasure trove of information that can help you compare loan and financing offers to find your best deal.
 Having your HVAC financing lined up before you shop, you can be choosy when it comes to selecting an HVAC unit and the company you want to install it.

 Will my credit score take a hit?